TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Methods

+After getting anchor-positive-negative, we built a neural network as the encoder to embed instance into vector $e=f_{e}(s)$.
 We also trained a decoder $f_{d}$ by using the auto-encoding loss $\mathcal{L}_{ae}=\frac{1}{N}\sum_{i=1}^{N}\mathrm{sim}(s,f_{d}(e))$ to ensure the representativeness of the embedding and subsequent verification.
 Because our primary goal is to retrieve the encoder, this decoder can likewise be unbuilt without harming the future process.